 Monthly mobile phone cover is the majority of this product line.
 The auto warranty segment is primarily from business generated in the UK.
-The consumer electronics product segment business is generated in both the Nordic and UK markets with cover being offered for televisions, computers and portable tablets.
+The consumer electronics business segment includes cover in respect of televisions, computers and portable tablets.

-The UK and Nordic business is generated by the London and Stockholm offices both of which have extensive experience in this market segment.
-As a result of the Company's Brexit planning process, its positions in this area of the UK market will decrease in the short to medium term.
+The Nordic business is generated by the London and Stockholm offices both of which have extensive experience in this market segment.
+As a result of the Company's Brexit planning process, its positions in the UK market will decrease in the short to medium term.